bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 {% end %}

 Now that we've defined our new relation, we can start using it!
-Remember in the previous sections all of the various methods for adding children?
+Remember the various methods for adding children in the previous sections?
 Well, those methods are just special cases of more general ones.
 Instead of `add_children()`, you could use `add_related::<ContainedBy>()`, and instead of `Children::spawn()` you can call `Contents::spawn()`.